Pylons/hypatia/docs/overview.rst

 about ZODB to use :mod:`repoze.catalog`.
 If you have an existing ZOB application, however, you can ignore this facility entirely and use the Catalog implementation directly.

+:mod:`repoze.catalog` provides a ``DocumentMap`` object which can be used to map document ids to "addresses".
+An address is any value that can be used to resolve the document id back into to a Python object.
+In Zope, an address is typically a traversal path.
+This facility exists in :mod:`repoze.catalog.document.DocumentMap`.